 A. Penn Foster does accept credits from previous high schools, whether the student is a traditional or an adult learner.
-To transfer credits, an official, sealed transcript must be sent from the student’s previous school for evaluation.
-Credits from courses that are equivalent to the Penn Foster curriculum and that come from regionally accredited high schools will be considered for transfer.
+To transfer credits, an official, sealed transcript must be sent from the student's previous school for evaluation.
+Credits from classes that are equivalent to the Penn Foster curriculum and that come from regionally accredited high schools will be considered for transfer.
 You can learn more about transferring credits by referring to our Transfer Credit Policy.

 Q. Will you accept high school transcripts from other countries?